-We distribute our wireless products nationally using various channels, including:
+We have an extensive national distribution network and offer our wireless products nationally through multiple channels, including:

-- company-owned Rogers, Fido, and chatr retail stores; - customer self-serve using rogers.com, fido.ca, chatrwireless.com, and e-commerce sites; - an extensive independent dealer network; - major retail chains and convenience stores; - other distribution channels, such as WOW! mobile boutique, as well as Wireless Wave and TBooth Wireless through our ownership interest in Glentel; - our call centres; and - outbound telemarketing.
+- company-owned Rogers, Fido, and chatr retail stores; - customer self-serve using rogers.com, fido.ca, chatrwireless.com, and e-commerce sites; - an extensive independent dealer network; - major retail chains and convenience stores; - other distribution channels, such as WOW! mobile boutique, as well as Wireless Wave and TBooth Wireless through our ownership interest in Glentel; - our contact centres; - outbound telemarketing; and - Rogers Pro On-the-Go, a new, personalized retail service that delivers and sets up new wireless devices to the customer's location of choice within the service area.

-We distribute our residential cable products using various channels, including:
+We distribute our residential cable products using various channels, includina:

-- company-owned Rogers and Fido retail stores; - customer self-serve using rogers.com and fido.ca; - our call centres, outbound telemarketing, and door-to-door agents; and - major retail chains.
+- company-owned Rogers and Fido retail stores; - customer self-serve using rogers.com and fido.ca; - our contact centres, outbound telemarketing, and door-to-door agents; and - major retail chains.

-Our sales team and third-party retailers sell services to the enterprise, public sector, and carrier wholesale markets.
+Our sales team and third-party retailers sell services to the business, public sector, and carrier wholesale markets.
 An extensive network of third-party channel distributors deals with IT integrators, consultants, local service providers, and other indirect sales relationships.
-This diverse approach gives greater breadth of coverage and allows for strong sales growth for next generation services.
+This diverse approach gives greater breadth of coverage and allows for strong sales growth for next-generation services.